Klipper3d/klipper/docs/Config_Reference.md

 #   method needed for some Fysetc Cheetah boards.
 The 'rpi_usb' method
 #   is useful on Raspberry Pi boards with micro-controllers powered
 #   over USB - it briefly disables power to all USB ports to
 #   accomplish a micro-controller reset.
+The 'mightyboard' method
+#   is useful on mightyboard rev g and h - it changes the baud rate
-The 'command' method involves
+#   to 57600 which resets the micro-controller.
+The 'command' method
-#   sending a Klipper command to the micro-controller so that it can
+#   involves sending a Klipper command to the micro-controller so that
-#   reset itself.
+#   it can reset itself.
 The default is 'arduino' if the micro-controller
 #   communicates over a serial port, 'command' otherwise.
 ```